AhsenTahir/Trend-X-BTC/README.md

 - [Contact](#contact)

 ## Overview
-**TREND-X-BTC** is an advanced cryptocurrency price prediction system leveraging LSTM neural networks combined with attention mechanisms to forecast Bitcoin prices with an impressive 98% accuracy.
+**TREND-X-BTC** is an advanced cryptocurrency price prediction system leveraging LSTM neural networks combined with attention mechanisms to forecast Bitcoin prices with an impressive 96% accuracy (%4 MAPE) .
 The project leverages market sentiments, macroeconomic factors, blockchain data, and Bitcoin-related datasets from Binance to deliver comprehensive insights and accurate forecasts, empowering users to make confident and informed trading decisions.

 ### Key Features and Highlights